vertuzz/tg_expense_tracker/README.md

 - Add expenses via text messages, parsed with an LLM (OpenRouter API).
 - **Supports parsing multiple expenses from a single message.** The bot uses an LLM to extract multiple expenses from one text input, returning a list of expenses with amount, category (mapped to predefined categories), optional description, and optional date.
 - **DRY implementation:** The LLM parser follows the Don't Repeat Yourself principle with shared helper functions for common operations like API requests, response parsing, and expense validation.
+- **User tracking:** Automatically tracks users in SQLite database with their Telegram ID, first name, and personal Google Sheet ID.
+- **Personal spreadsheets:** Each user can set their own Google Sheet using the `/setsheet` command (accepts both Sheet ID and full URL).
 - Modular, clean architecture following SOLID principles.

 ## Project Structure